MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 There are two slots on the NetworkManager Inspector for scenes: the Offline Scene and the Online Scene.
 Dragging Scene assets into these slots activates networked Scene management.

 When a server or host is started, the Online Scene is loaded.
 This then becomes the current network Scene.
 Any clients that connect to that server are instructed to also load that Scene.
-The name of this Scene is stored in the [networkSceneName] property.
+The name of this Scene is stored in the networkSceneName property.

 When the network is stopped, by stopping the server or host or by a client disconnecting, the offline Scene is loaded.
 This allows the game to automatically return to a menu Scene when disconnected from a multiplayer game.

-You can also change Scenes while the game is active by calling [NetworkManager.ServerChangeScene()].
+You can also change Scenes while the game is active by calling NetworkManager.ServerChangeScene.
 This makes all the currently connected clients change Scene too, and updates networkSceneName so that new clients also load the new Scene.

 While networked Scene management is active, any calls to game state management functions such NetworkManager.StartHost() or NetworkManager.StopClient() can cause Scene changes.
 This applies to the runtime control UI.
 By setting up Scenes and calling these methods, you can control the flow of your multiplayer game.